bloominstituteoftechnology/node-db1-project/queries.md

 Select Count(Orders.CustomerID), Customers.city FROM Orders Join Customers on Orders.CustomerID = Customers.CustomerID GROUP by Customers.City  ;

 ## delete all users that have no orders.
 Should delete 17 records.

+Delete FROM Customers WHERE customerID NOT IN (SELECT customerID FROM orders)